op1hacks/op1repacker/README.md

 # OP-1 Firmware Repacker

-*The* tool for unpacking and repacking OP1 firmware.
-This allows you to access and modify the files within the firmware as well as repackaging the files into a valid installable firmware file.
-The tool also includes some mods that can be automatically applied.
+*The* tool for unpacking and repacking OP-1 synthesizer firmware.
+It's based on the collective research we've done at the [operator-1.com custom firmware thread](https://www.operator-1.com/index.php?p=/discussion/2232/custom-firmware-on-the-op-1).
+This allows you to access and modify the files within the firmware as well as repacking the files into a valid installable firmware file.
+The tool also includes some modifications that can be automatically applied to the firmware.
 See [Modify](#modify) below for more information.

  - Requires Python3
  - Tested on Linux, OS X and Windows 10